 Kingsleys x RSRV Maison Mumm; Bar à Truffes features a luxurious menu of rare French champagne, truffles and cocktails.
 Straight from the cellar of Maison Mumm, Mumm RSRV is a collection of exceptional and rare cuvée’s, previously only available to family and friends.

-The infamous Winter Black truffle is the prize ingredient of chefs everywhere from five star restaurants to sophisticated kitchens.
+The infamous Winter Black truffle is the prize ingredient of chefs everywhere from five-star restaurants to sophisticated kitchens.
 There are many different opinions on the preparation of Winter Black truffles, there are some universally respected precepts:

-- To maximize the truffle flavor, use the least amount of the ingredient as possible (less is more).
+- To maximize the truffle flavour, use the least amount of the ingredient as possible (less is more).
 Carefully slice the truffle into paper-thin wedges or strips, and let them work their magic.
 Use a truffle shaver (similar to a cheese grater) when shaving truffles.
 As for quantity, typically use 8-10 grams of truffle per person.

-Kingsleys Bar à Truffes Bar Snacks menu was immensely enjoyed in a 3 course fashion.
+Kingsleys Bar à Truffes Bar Snacks menu was immensely enjoyed in a 3-course fashion.